fedberry/fedberry/README.md

 ##Additional or Modified Software
 The Yum repository is located here: [http://download.fedberry.org/releases/](http://download.fedberry.org/releases/)

-As this is a Fedora Remix, some additional or modified RPMs are included to enable full compatibility with the BCM2836 SOC (RPi2) or to add extra features.
+As this is a Fedora Remix, some additional or modified RPMs are included to enable full compatibility with the BCM2836/7 SOCs (RPi2/3) or to add extra features.
 The most significant change is a custom kernel.
 The included kernel has vanilla kernel.org sources patched with modications from the Raspberry Pi foundation's kernel tree (bcm2709 port).
 Refer here: https://github.com/raspberrypi/linux.

 All software sources for the RPMs can be found in our githib repositories (https://github.com/fedberry) or the provided SRPMs here: http://download.fedberry.org/releases/